LaunchCodeEducation/data-analysis-curriculum/content/tableau-part-three/reading/calculations/_index.md

 ### Filling in the Gaps: PluralSight Content (see warning notice below)

-**At this moment, please pause your reading of the textbook and watch the two PluralSight videos linked below.
-These videos will help fill in learning gaps that currently exist in this chapter.**
+**At this moment, please pause your reading of the textbook and complete the two PluralSight learning modules linked below.
+These modules will help you further understand how to use calculations and quick table functions in Tableau.**
-Once you are finished with these videos, please resume reading this chapter.
+Once you are finished with these modules, please resume reading this chapter.

 1. [Introduction to Calculations in Tableau](https://app.pluralsight.com/ilx/video-courses/clips/05067e65-e111-4207-ba59-6067d6edcd1e)
 1. [Numerical Calculations and Quick Table Functions](https://app.pluralsight.com/ilx/video-courses/clips/05067e65-e111-4207-ba59-6067d6edcd1e)